Inheritance Welfare Liberals — The Effluent of Generational Wealth and Privilege

 But in most cases, by the third generation of those who are painters, poets, musicians, or otherwise engrossed in the arts, they have little if any attachment to the first generation which provided them the freedom and luxury of such pursuits.
 They place little value in their grandparents’ sacrifices to establish and maintain Liberty and the privilege they enjoy.
 They form today’s liberal elite, who put their time and resources into political and social causes that are antithetical to Liberty and free enterprise.

 Because they have little genuine sense of self-reliance and are dependent on the labors of others, they identify with and become outspoken advocates for the dependence of others.
-They are the primary benefactors of today’s Democrat Party, which is devolving into a socialist party as it attracts ever-greater legions of “useful idiots.”
+They are the primary benefactors of today’s Socialist Democrat Party, which is devolving into a socialist party as it attracts ever-greater legions of “useful idiots.”
+All the Left has to offer is fear, anger, hate, and division.

 I should note that generational welfare-inheritance influencers are not always leftist protagonists.
 Some also form the core of establishment Republicans.
 The common denominator between wealthy leftists and establishment Republicans is that both groups are very disconnected from the bedrock grassroots Americans upon whom they’re utterly dependent for their existence.